-The enzyme xylanase, derived from P. haloplanktis and produced by a GM source of B. subtilis is intended to be used as a processing aid in the manufacture of bakery products such as bread, biscuits and cakes, as well as other cereal based products such as, but not limited to, pasta, noodles and snacks.
+The enzyme xylanase, produced by GM B. subtilis that contains a xylanase gene sourced from P. haloplanktis is intended to be used as a processing aid in the manufacture of bakery products such as bread, biscuits and cakes, as well as other cereal-based products such as pasta, noodles and snacks.